CatoGit/Comparing-the-Performance-of-Deepfake-Detection-Methods-on-Benchmark-Datasets/deepfake_detector/facedetector/retinaface/README.md

+## Information

-All files belong to the RetinaFace detector from https://github.com/biubug6/Pytorch_Retinaface and are published under the MIT License.
+All files in this folder belong to the PyTorch RetinaFace detector from https://github.com/biubug6/Pytorch_Retinaface and are published under the MIT License.
-With the exception of df_retinaface, that was added by Christopher Otto.
+The only exception is the ```df_retinaface.py```, that was added by Christopher Otto.